-5. Estimated Weight Discrepancies
+5. Estimated weight discrepancies

 No moving scam is more prevalent than the ‘low-ball’ estimate.

 It’s when companies intentionally give a potential customer an unreasonably low estimate with the express intent of increasing the cost later.
 It’s more common than you might think, but there are ways to protect yourself.

 First, get multiple in-home estimates from companies you’ve deemed to be reputable.

-Though there’s no way even for an experienced consultant to determine the actual weight of your items, they should get close.
+Although there’s no way even for an experienced consultant to determine the actual weight of your items, they should get close.

 Compare the weights on each estimate.
 Ideally, they should be within 10% of one another.
 If one is much lower than the others, it may be a set-up.

 Interstate movers are required to weigh each customer’s shipment individually.
 And they should do it with nearly full fuel tanks.

 Did you know that tractor-trailers can hold more than 400 gallons of diesel fuel?
 At about 6 pounds per gallon, unscrupulous drivers may show up with less than full tanks, load your items, and refuel before weighing.

 If they add 200 gallons, it could add 1,200 pounds to the weight of your shipment.

-Insider’s Tip: Ask the driver to show you what’s inside his tanks if you’re worried about being scammed.
+Insider’s tip: Ask the driver to show you what’s inside his tanks if you’re worried about being scammed.

 If a moving company provides an estimate based on cubic feet instead of weight, it can mean that they’re up to no good.
 They may justify it by saying that it’s only fair to charge based on the amount of van space used.

 Sounds reasonable, right?
 Wrong!
 Here’s why: if an experienced driver can load your items into 1,000 cubic feet of space, why should you be charged more for an inexperienced (or shady) driver who uses 1,300 cubic feet?

-Insider’s Tip: If your estimate is in cubic feet, be sure you’re hiring a mover you trust.
+Insider’s tip: If your estimate is in cubic feet, be sure you’re hiring a mover you trust.

-7. The “Guaranteed” Quote
+7. The “guaranteed” quote

 There are two kinds of moving contracts based on federal law (FMSCA.dot.gov has more info on this topic).
 A non-binding estimate states that the final cost of the move may be more or less than the original estimate.

 This is perfectly acceptable because customers often add items and services at the last minute that legitimately increase the moving cost.

 However, if the actual cost exceeds the estimate by more than 10%, movers cannot demand payment on the spot.
 They’re entitled to the estimated cost at the time of delivery, but the rest is payable within 30 days.

 A binding estimate is a guaranteed price, but it’s based on the exact weight, number of inventory items, and services requested on the original estimate.